 1. Prioritize yourself

-Finding small ways to make yourself a priority, can make a big difference.
+Finding small ways to make yourself a priority can make a big difference.
 This can be as true with time as with finances.
 Time is valuable, and only grows more valuable as retirement nears.
 The measures taken today can lessen the need to play catch up.
+We know caregivers work and face career challenges connected to their status as caregiver in a Sandwich Generation context.
+Reduced career opportunities, lost income and savings can all relate to lower Social Security and other benefits.

 2. Talk things through